tom-raistrick/jisho_search/README.md

 # jisho_search
-Search Jisho.org from the Python shell
+Search Jisho.org from the Python shell.

 Written in Python 3.8